10 Simple things that make me smile

 I know I’ve harped on about the dark days I went through, and I promise, this will be the last.
 But during those times, a member of staff at my school started to run some after school sessions just for teachers.
 It couldn’t have come at a better time!
 I must share this post with Mr McIlwraith as I don’t think I really told him how grateful I was for those sessions.
 He would dutifully set out all the supplies in a carefully thought out way and then introduce us to one artist and his work, or to a particular theme.
 My favourite kind of art is painting abstract pieces on canvas with acrylic paint.
 You know why?
 Because if they are abstract, they are beautiful (you see what you want to see and have your own perspective influence you!)
 I was never good at faces, and plants etc but I’m a great abstract artist.
 Yep!
 You heard right.
 Some of my pieces grace the wall of my front porch and though I wouldn’t put them in a gallery, they’re right where they need to be to give me a smile every time I come home or I leave.
 When Mr McIlwraith took one of my pieces for an exhibition he was having, I felt proud.
 Like, there, no one can tell yours from the professionals’!

 Since January 2016, the thing that has brought me the most smiles is my blog.
 After all, it’s my little place on the World Wide Web.
 I enjoy writing, connecting with others, seeing what others write and being in the zone.
 Although some days are harder than others, I’m so happy I have this.
-Rosemarie Groner of wouldn’t know what a God send she is and how happy I was when I stumbled upon a blog post she wrote on Pinterest!
+Rosemarie Groner of The Busy Budgeter wouldn’t know what a Godsend she is and how happy I was when I stumbled upon a blog post she wrote on Pinterest!
 It opened my eyes to the possibilities that I didn’t even know existed!
-And if given the good luck to be a full time blogger on half my current salary, I would take it.
+And if given the good luck to be a full-time blogger on half my current salary, I would take it.
 If you would like to start your own blog, I’ve outlined an easy step by step method on how you could start your own blog here.
-You can use our hosting service provider Bluehost as they have a good deal going now.
+You can use a good hosting service provider like Siteground, Bluehost as they have a good deal going now.